Overview of Maryland Taxes

 Maryland Estate Tax and Inheritance Tax

 Maryland has both an estate tax and an inheritance tax.
 Estate taxes are paid by the estate, while inheritance taxes are paid by the heirs.
-For tax year 2023, the exemption for taxable estates is $5 million.
+The 2018 exemption for taxable estates is $4 million, and the 2019 exemption matches the federal exemption at $5 million.
 Estates below that level do not need to pay the estate tax.
-Estates above that exemption pay a rate of up to 16%.
+Estates above that exemption pay a rate of up to 16%, with most estates paying closer to 10% of the value of the gross estate.

 Even if an estate is exempt from the estate tax, heirs may still have to pay the inheritance tax.
-Property passed on to a child or direct descendent, spouse, parent or grandparent is taxed at a rate of 0.9%.
-Property passed to siblings is subject to an 8% tax, while property passing to anyone else gets taxed at a rate of 10%.
+Property passed on to a child or direct descendent, the spouse of a child or direct descendent, a spouse, parent, grandparent, sibling, stepchild or stepparent is exempt from inheritance tax.
+Property passed on to anyone else, including friends or colleagues, is subject to a 10% inheritance tax rate.

 Maryland Cigarette Tax

-Maryland taxes cigarettes at $2 per pack of 20.
+Maryland taxes cigarettes at 10 cents each, or $2.00 per pack of 20.
 Cigars face a tax rate of 70% of the wholesale price and other tobacco products face a rate of 30% of the wholesale price.

 Maryland Gas Tax